 Food for London is the new Evening Standard Dispossessed Fund campaign highlighting the disconnect between the prevalent food poverty that exists in London and the tonnes of surplus food that is thrown away or fed to animals.

-What is the aim?
-To redistribute surplus fresh food to tackle food poverty.
+What is it?
+This £1.6 million initiative seeks to redistribute surplus food to tackle food poverty.

-Funds raised: Over £800,000 so far from Citi, Sainsbury’s, Mark and Mo Constantine (co-founders of Lush), an anonymous hedge-funder, the Dispossessed Fund and The Felix Byam Shaw Foundation, which has agreed to match-fund money raised by our campaign for Felix with up to £750,000.
+*We have raised £1.25 million for Felix, including from Citi, Sainsbury’s, Lush founders Mark and Mo Constantine, Uber, Fortnum & Mason and the Felix Byam Shaw Foundation, which has pledged to match money raised for Felix with up to £750,000.